 The Basic Childcare Certification program lays the foundation for a childcare career as a Nanny or Sitter.
-Basic Childcare graduates learn positive discipline techniques from a child psychologist, get safety tips including active shooter response tactics from experts.
+Basic Childcare graduates learn positive discipline techniques from a child psychologist and get safety tips including active shooter response tactics from experts.
 Sitters and nannies also gain legal insights from a childcare lawyer to confidently supervise and manage children.
 See a complete class list and meet our 33 faculty instructors.
 All faculty instructors have at least a Master’s degree and five (5) years of direct experience in their area of expertise.

-This specialized Nanny and Sitter training program is 100% online with on-demand faculty-taught classes.
-Focused on safety and professionalism, the Basic Childcare program includes 10 hours of Basic classes.
+This specialized Nanny and Sitter training program is 100% online with 24/7 on-demand access to faculty-taught classes.
+Focused on safety and professionalism, the Basic Childcare program includes 10 hours of childcare classes.

 CC 101: Understanding Children

 This course teaches the importance of attachment and provides an overview of child development stages for newborns, infants, toddlers, preschoolers, early elementary and primary years with a focus on physical, social, and emotional developmental milestones.

 Laws differ in each state, but compliance with local child safety provisions is always mandatory.
 This course will review relevant laws on proper transportation, injury liability, child abuse, contracts, emergency treatment, and legal protections for childcare workers.